xaya/xaya_docs/games.md

 While the typical behaviour of the Xyon blockchain is to attach blocks on top of each other, it may happen that the blockchain is *reorganised*.
-This means that one or multiple blocks that were previously part of the best chain need to be **detached**, and alternative blocks are attached to replace them.
+This means that one or multiple blocks that were previously part of the best chain must be **detached**, and alternative blocks are attached to replace them.
 To handle these situations, game engines need a way to **restore old game states** or, in other words, **process backwards in time** when a block is detached.